Andrettin/Wyrmsun/readme.txt

 - Other kobolds will no longer attack the Grafvitning Tribe, to prevent it from being destroyed too soon in the The First Dwarves scenario.

 * Units
-- Green slimes now possess a new icon.
+- Green Slimes now possess a new icon.
 - Derro Workers, Thugs, Executioners and Shadowguards now have new icons.
+- New icon for the Goblin Militia.

 * User Interface
 - Replaced the main menu background with a new one made by Jinn.